-Depending on when you plant your germinated seeds, it can determine how large your plant will get.
+Depending on when you plant your germinated seeds can determine how large your plant will get.
 If you start too late in the season your plant will not produce many buds, if any at all.
-In the northern hemisphere, seedlings are planted from March through May depending on the temperature.
+In the northern hemisphere, seedlings are planted from March through May, depending on the temperature.
 Flowers are normally harvested from September to November.
-If you live in the southern hemisphere the planting and flowering time will be reversed.
+If you live in the southern hemisphere, the planting and flowering time will be reversed.
 So, you would plant from September through November and then harvest your buds from March to May.
-Those living in the tropics close to the equator have it good as they could possibly harvest outdoor marijuana throughout the whole year.
+Those living in the tropics close to the equator have it good, as they could possibly harvest outdoor marijuana throughout the whole year.

-As the days get shorter, the weather gets cooler, and the nights get longer, the cannabis plant will switch from a vegetative stage to a flowering stage.
+As the days get shorter, the weather gets cooler, and the nights get longer, causing the cannabis plant to switch from a vegetative stage to a flowering stage.
 The exact timing of this differs depending on which latitude the plant is growing.
-If the same strain is grown in Colorado as it is in Amsterdam it may begin flowering in early July in Colorado but not until August in Amsterdam.
+If the same strain is grown in Colorado as it is in Amsterdam, it may begin flowering in early July in Colorado but not until August in Amsterdam.

 As you know, a cannabis plant needs around 12 hours of light and 12 hours of darkness to enter the flowering state.
-So, you must take into account how many hours you will get depending on the latitude of your grow site.
+So, you must consider how many hours you will get depending on the latitude of your grow site.
 On the longest day of the year, a southern latitude area in the northern hemisphere will have almost 9 hours from dusk till dawn.
 A grower in the North will have only 7 ½ hours between dusk and dawn.
-If you are living up North and need a few extra hours of darkness to trigger the flowering stage you can cover up your plants for a portion of the day.
-If you put an opaque cover over your plants from, say, 8:00 P.M. to 8:00 A.M. then they will only get 12 hours of light every day and they will begin to flower.
+If you are living up North and need a few extra hours of darkness to trigger the flowering stage, you can cover up your plants for part of the day.
+If you put an opaque cover over your plants from, say, 8:00 P.M. to 8:00 A.M., then they will only get 12 hours of light every day and they will begin to flower.

 Many factors come into play that determines how quickly a marijuana plant matures.
 Altitude, rainfall, and temperature all affect the maturation rate.
 Consistent, mild weather will help the plant to finish sooner, but intense cold or heat can postpone flowering.

 Before you just put your plants into the ground when the weather is warming up, do some research about your climate and latitude.
-If you are going to put months of effort into growing your plants then it's best to set them up in a climate that they will thrive.
-If the climate or latitude doesn't agree with the strain you want then you can always choose an alternative growing method to accommodate the plant-like growing indoors.
+If you are going to put months of effort into growing your plants, then it's best to set them up in a climate where they will thrive.
+If the climate or latitude doesn't agree with the strain you want, then you can always choose an alternative growing method to accommodate the plant, like growing indoors.